Single Hook Lures for Trout

 When fishing larger spoons for larger trout, I remove the barbed factory hooks and put on replacement single barbless hooks (C'ultiva SBL-35 hooks).
 With the replacement barbless hooks, the spoon often comes out by itself when you get the fish in the net.
 Releasing a fish couldn't be easier or quicker.

 Minnow-shaped plugs are excellent trout lures.
 My focus at Finesse-Fishing.com is on stream fishing more than lake fishing, but nearly all the Japanese plugs I've seen that are designed for use in streams come with treble hooks.
-The only exceptions I've found to date are from Palms.
+The only exceptions I've fished with to date are from Palms, although Shimano now has single hook minnow lures which I have not yet seen (although I intend to correct that as soon as possible).

 I'm very impressed with the Palms Alexandra.
 I've only had a chance to fish it a few times, but it drew strikes well and held fish well despite having barbless hooks.